ILLIXR/proclamation/USAGE.md

 ### Preparing for a Release

-When you're ready to perform a release, you'll want to run proclamation to update your changelog, then remove the fragments that you've incorporated into the regular changelog.
+When you're ready to perform a release, you'll want to run Proclamation to update your changelog, then remove the fragments that you've incorporated into the regular changelog.
 You can use a command like the following: